Assassination of Julius Caesar: Conspiracy

 Finally, somebody brought up the idea to assassinate Caesar at one of the senate meetings.
-All other plans had one detriment: while Caesar had no official bodyguards, he asked his friends to protect him in public.
+All other plans had one weakness: while Caesar had no official bodyguards, he asked his friends to protect him in public.
 Most of these friends were imposing and dangerous-looking and the conspirators were afraid that they would interfere with the assassination.
 Here, this would not be an issue, since only senators were allowed in the Senate House.
 Some also said that the murder of a tyrant in full view of the Senate would not be seen as a political plot, but as a noble act, done on behalf of their country.
 The conspirators ultimately settled on this as the chosen plan.
 Caesar would be leaving the city on 18 March to embark on a military campaign against the Getae and the Parthians.
 The last senate meeting before that date was on the 15th, the Ides of March, and so the conspirators chose this as the day of the assassination.

 In the days leading up to the Ides, Caesar was not completely oblivious to what was being planned.
 According to the ancient historian Plutarch, a seer had warned Caesar that his life would be in danger no later than the Ides of March.
 The Roman biographer Suetonius identifies this seer as a haruspex named Spurinna.
 In addition, on 1 March, Caesar watched Cassius speaking with Brutus at the senate house and said to an aide, "What do you think Cassius is up to?
-I don't like him, he looks pale."
+I don't like him, he looks pale".

 Two days before the assassination, Cassius met with the conspirators and told them that, should anyone discover the plan, they were to turn their knives on themselves.